 2024 entry requirements

-3 Highers at BBC preferably including English or another English based subject and one from Biology, Chemistry, Human Biology, Physical Education or Physics plus English, Maths and Biology at National 5 (if not held at Higher).
+3 Highers at BBC preferably including English or another English based subject and one from Biology (or Human Biology), Chemistry, Physical Education or Physics plus English, Maths and a science subject at National 5 (if not held at Higher).

 Widening access entry:

-3 Highers at BCC preferably including English or another English based subject and one from Biology, Chemistry, Human Biology, Physical Education or Physics plus English, Maths and Biology at National 5 (if not held at Higher).
+3 Highers at BCC preferably English or another English based subject and one from Biology (or Human Biology), Chemistry, Physical Education or Physics plus English, Maths and Biology at National 5 (if not held at Higher).

 You will be interviewed and should meet NMC requirements of good health and good character.